Skip to main content

 Medications & Supplements

-• Dimenhydrinate (brand name: Dramamine®) is given by mouth or injection and is used off label to treat nausea and motion sickness, and occasionally itchiness.
-Give as directed by your veterinarian.
-Common side effects include sleepiness, dry mouth, and difficulty urinating.
-Do not use in pets that are allergic to it or similar antihistamines, that are very young, or that are undergoing antigen skin testing within the next two weeks.
+• Clomipramine (brand name: Clomicalm) is given by mouth and is used on and off label to treat behavior disorders such as obsessive-compulsive disorders, anxiety, aggression, and urine marking.
+Common side effects include lack of appetite, vomiting, diarrhea, constipation, dry mouth, elevated liver enzymes, difficulty urinating, or tiredness.
+Do not use in pets that are allergic to it or other tricyclic antidepressants, in breeding males, in pets with a history of seizures, or concurrently with monoamine oxidase inhibitors such as amitraz flea collars.
 If a negative reaction occurs, please call your veterinary office.